 At a high level, you will learn that there are five factors that provide a fertile environment for social learning.
 They encompass why, will and way, with whom, where, and with what.

-Intention.
+Purpose.
 Social learning works best when people know what it is they want to achieve.
 Talent development professionals need to identify the purpose of their social learning strategy and its connection to business and performance goals.
 People engaged in social learning need to be aware of their learning goals.
 These intentions drive activities within the relationships and the social spaces.

-Relationship strength.
+Solid interpersonal relationships.
 The relationship dynamics need to be strong for relational learning to take hold.
 People need to feel comfortable and trusting of one another.
 They need some experience together and depth of conversation in order to enhance the quality of their relationships and hence their potential impact.

-Activity match.
+Appropriate activities.
 There are many different ways that people learn from and with one another – socializing, storytelling, information exchange, question-and-answer, mentoring, coaching, co-learning, joint effort on a project, collaboration… just to name a few.
 When talent development professionals want to promote social learning, it can be helpful to determine the most appropriate kinds of social learning for the purpose at hand – to match activity to learning need.

-Tool functionality and accessibility.
+Supportive tools.
 In modern organizations, social learning is often supported by technology – from enterprise social networks, to internet access, to videoconferencing tools, and more.
 Ensuring that learners and developers have the most appropriate tools can be an important way to support social learning.
 And physical space shouldn’t be overlooked either – collaborative spaces, project walls, and co-location may be necessary for effective social learning as well.